chapmancbVCU/chappy-php/docs/lemp.md

     }
 }
 ```

+- **Note:** If you get a 202 Bad Gateway error check the version of PHP in your file.
 If you're using a custom root path like /var/www/chappy-php, adjust root accordingly.

 Reload Nginx to apply the config: